Three-man international crew safely reaches space station

 This time it took two days to reach the ISS, rather than a six-hour approach usually taken in recent years.
 Russian space agency Roscosmos said last month the altitude of the ISS, lifted in July to avoid space debris, required the slower approach.

-On Thursday, ballistics experts from Russia’s Mission Control and U.S. space agency NASA advised the Soyuz crew to make a maneuver in order to avoid a collision with a third stage of a Japanese rocket launched in 1989, Roscosmos said.
+On Thursday, ballistics experts from Russia’s Mission Control and U.S. space agency NASA advised the Soyuz crew to make a manoeuvre in order to avoid a collision with a third stage of a Japanese rocket launched in 1989, Roscosmos said.
+(Reporting by Dmitry Solovyov; Editing by Keith Weir)